adecolasse/adecolasse/_pages/en-management.md

 ---

 ## <i class="fa-solid fa-user"></i> About me
-Following a Master's degree in computer science, I now have 15 years of experience as a software engineer.I worked in companies of various sizes and domains, in France and in the United States.
+A Master’s degree graduate in computer science, I now have 15 years of experience as a software engineer.
+I worked in companies of various sizes and domains, in France and in the United States.

-After being a full-stack developer for about 10 years, working mostly on back-end side, I progressively grew into leadership roles, first on technical side, then as people manager.
+After about 10 years as full-stack developer, working mostly on back-end side, I progressively grew into leadership roles, first on technical side, then as people manager.
 I eventually reached a Senior Engineering Manager level at Expedia Group.

 I oversaw teams up to ten people, mostly developers but also project and product managers, organized in agile teams relying on devOps workflows and tools.

 ## <i class="fa-solid fa-building-columns"></i> Experience